Quality Fire-Rated Roller Shutters

 If the shutter is fitted over a doorway or other ‘means of escape’, it must be the type with an anti-drop brake that stays open until triggered by a sensor detecting an excessive temperature level.
 This is to prevent injuries from the shutter closing while people are trying to get out.

 Of course, a fire shutter is only as strong a fire barrier as the surroundings it’s fitted to.
-Fire shutters can only be fitted to masonry or structural steel that has the same minimum level of fire resistance as the shutters, preventing the fire from spreading around it if the fittings are weak.
+This is why fire shutters can only be fitted to masonry or structural steel that has the same minimum level of fire resistance as the shutters, preventing the fire from spreading around it if the fittings are weak.

 When are fire shutters required by law?

 In all non-domestic and commercial properties, including blocks of flats and multi-apartment houses, fire doors are a legal requirement.
-When it comes to fire shutters, which cover larger openings than standard door sizes, these aren’t always mandatory – it depends on the property, how it’s used, and the layout of the space.
+When it comes to fire shutters, which cover larger openings than standard door sizes, these aren’t always mandatory – it depends on the property, how it’s used, and the layout.

 You’ll need to carry out a full risk assessment of your premises to identify fire risks and take steps to counter them, with regular Building Control safety inspections to make sure you’re maintaining legal compliance.
-Your local Building Control Officer might find your use of fire doors and other measures to be adequate without shutters.
+In some cases, your local Building Control Officer might find your use of fire doors and other measures to be adequate without shutters.

 • BS EN 1634 (-1 -2 -3) – ‘Fire resistance and smoke control tests for door and shutter assemblies’

-This includes maintaining heat integrity for at least 30 minutes, with an equal smoke resistance period for most cases.
+This includes maintaining heat integrity for at least 30 minutes, usually with an equal smoke resistance period.
 In areas such as enclosed corridors and stairwells that aren’t part of a protected escape route, the fire rating can be as low as 20 minutes.

 Further guidance on standards for metal doors can be found in the Code of Practice for Fire Resisting Metal Doorsets from the Door and Shutter Manufacturers’ Association (DSMA).